progit/progit/de/01-introduction/01-chapter1.markdown

 <!--However, this setup also has some serious downsides.
 The most obvious is the single point of failure that the centralized server represents.
 If that server goes down for an hour, then during that hour nobody can collaborate at all or save versioned changes to anything they’re working on.
 If the hard disk the central database is on becomes corrupted, and proper backups haven’t been kept, you lose absolutely everything—the entire history of the project except whatever single snapshots people happen to have on their local machines.
 Local VCS systems suffer from this same problem—whenever you have the entire history of the project in a single place, you risk losing everything.-->

 Allerdings hat dieser Aufbau auch einige erhebliche Nachteile.
-Der offensichtlichste Nachteil ist der "Single Point of Failure", den der zentralisierte Server darstellt.
+Der offensichtlichste Nachteil ist der „Single Point of Failure“, den der zentralisierte Server darstellt.
 Wenn dieser Server für nur eine Stunde nicht verfügbar ist, dann kann in dieser Stunde niemand in irgendeiner Form mit anderen arbeiten oder versionierte Änderungen an den Dateien speichern, an denen sie momentan arbeiten.
-Wenn die auf dem zentralen Server verwendete Festplatte beschädigt wird und keine Sicherheitskopien erstellt wurden, dann sind all diese Daten unwiederbringlich verloren - die komplette Historie des Projektes, abgesehen natürlich von dem jeweiligen Zustand, den Mitarbeiter gerade zufällig auf ihrem Rechner haben.
+Wenn die auf dem zentralen Server verwendete Festplatte beschädigt wird und keine Sicherheitskopien erstellt wurden, dann sind all diese Daten unwiederbringlich verloren – die komplette Historie des Projektes, abgesehen natürlich von dem jeweiligen Zustand, den Mitarbeiter gerade zufällig auf ihrem Rechner haben.
 Lokale Versionskontrollsysteme haben natürlich dasselbe Problem: wenn man die Historie eines Projektes an einer einzigen, zentralen Stelle verwaltet, riskiert man, sie vollständig zu verlieren, wenn irgendetwas an dieser zentralen Stelle ersthaft schief läuft.

 <!--### Distributed Version Control Systems ###-->
 ### Verteilte Versionskontrollsysteme ###